After a pre-run

 left to follow the path along the fenceline

-towards Boghall, and after just over a mile,
+towards Boghall, and after just over a

-Littlemill, a closed distillery which used
+from Littlemill, a closed distillery which

-to be near the Erskine Bridge.
+used to be near the Erskine Bridge.
 A classic Lowland malt - exceptionally

 soft, smooth and light, and a wonderful warm-up.
 The

-first stop also revealed the fantastic array
+first stop also revealed the fantastic

-of whisky-drinking receptacles brought along,
+array of whisky-drinking receptacles brought

-from shot glasses to thimbles, and quaichs
+along, from shot glasses to thimbles,

-to tumblers...or plastic half-pint pots
+and quaichs to tumblers...or plastic half-pint

-for good (literally) measure.
+pots for good (literally) measure.

 Onwards we trotted down to Boghall Farm,